maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 # The Route Object Class

-It is the RDAP representation of the RPSL route class.
+It is the RDAP representation of the RPSL route class defined in rfc2280#section-4

 Syntax: irr0_route/< IP prefix of the interAS route >/< AS that originates the route >